nkanaev/yarr/readme.md

 ### linux

 The Linux version doesn't come with the desktop environment integration.
-For easy access you can manually create a desktop menu entry by by following the steps below:
+For easy access on DE it is recommended to create a desktop menu entry by by following the steps below:

     unzip -x yarr*.zip
     sudo mv yarr /usr/local/bin/yarr
     sudo nano /usr/local/share/applications/yarr.desktop

-and paste the content:
+and pasting the content:

     [Desktop Entry]
     Name=yarr